 GUWAHATI: Reactions from the public (read sensitive readers) against a news item published in a newspaper or broadcast on a news channel are not unusual in our country.
-However, outrage against the mainstream media outlets on digital platforms for not covering a particular issue is definitely not a usual state of affair.
+However, outrage against the mainstream media outlets on digital platforms for not covering a particular issue is not a usual state of affairs.

-Assam witnessed such a public fury against some of the editor-journalists in Guwahati for allegedly avoiding press conferences held by opposition parties, where they targeted the State chief minister for his family’s alleged land grab.
+Assam witnessed such public fury against some of the editor-journalists in Guwahati for allegedly avoiding press conferences held by opposition parties, where they targeted the State chief minister for his family’s alleged land grab.

 The (organised/manufactured) public uproar in the alternative media was so intense the concerned celebrity editor-journalists could not even dare to clarify their positions.
-They rather preferred avoiding the debates until it all died with the passage of time.
-Amazingly, no media outfit, reader-viewer or civil society group came forward to defend these glamourous editor-journalists at a time when they faced the most abusive social media posts for many a day.
+They rather preferred avoiding the debates until it all died with time.

 For record, Assam, with a population in excess of 30 million today, supports nearly 30 morning daily newspapers in different languages along with a large number of Assamese periodicals and magazines.
 Guwahati alone hosts at least eight satellite news channels (most are in ‘free to air’ category) with hundreds of news portals.
-Their cumulative quality readership (including viewership) may reach 3.5 million, but the number of social media users in the State should cross 4.5 million.

 The controversy started with a breaking (and elaborate) news, presented by The Wire and The Crosscurrent in the first week of December 2021, where both digital media outlets alleged a land (grabbing) scam by the family of the state’s Chief Minister Himanta Biswa Sarma.
 The content indicated that a real estate company, founded by the saffron leader’s wife, allegedly illegally occupied around 18 acres of government land (meant for landless farmers).